 Since my first post, I’ve been reading notebooks shared by folks who ranked high in the challenge, and added two features that they used.
 Eventually, these new predictors did not help (I must be doing something wrong).
 I also explored some other ML algorithms.
 Last, I tuned the parameters more efficiently with a clever grid-search algorithm.
 All in all, I slightly improved my score, but most importantly, I now have a clean template for further use.

-.
-So I have been reading and learning by doing.
+I would like to familiarize myself with machine learning (ML) techniques in R. So I have been reading and learning by doing.
 I thought I’d share my experience for others who’d like to give it a try.
 All material available from GitHub at https://github.com/oliviergimenez/learning-machine-learning.

 The two great books I’m using are: